chrismarget/certbot-asa/README.md

 $ (cd /tmp/certbot-asa; sudo python /tmp/certbot-asa/setup.py install)
 ```

-Configure the plugin:
+#### Configure the plugin

-```
-# The plugin needs your ASA credentials.
+The plugin needs your ASA credentials.
 It expects to find them in a file
-# named asa_creds.txt in  certbot's config-dir.
+named asa_creds.txt in  certbot's config-dir.
 The file must be chmod go-rwx.
-# One line per ASA, delimited by ';'
+One line per ASA with the following fields, delimited by ';' characters.

+* hostname
+* username
+* password

-# The hostname must be the 'management name' we used when setting up the
+The hostname must be the 'management name' we used when setting up the
-# management TLS certificate:
+management TLS certificate.

-#
-#  hostname;username;password
-#
+```
 $ (umask 0077; mkdir -p /tmp/le/conf; touch /tmp/le/conf/asa_creds.txt)
 $ echo "asa-mgmt;username;password" >> /tmp/le/conf/asa_creds.txt
 ```